mullvad/mullvadvpn-app/docs/security.md

 requests (TCP and UDP destination port 53) not to a gateway IP on the tunnel interface.
 Meaning we can *only* request DNS inside the tunnel and *only* from the relay server itself.

-This state allows traffic on all interfaces to and from the IP and port combo that the tunnel runs over.
-See the [connecting] state for details.
+This state allows traffic on all interfaces to and from the IP+port+protocol combination that the tunnel runs over.
+See the [connecting] state for details on this rule.

 ### Disconnecting